mk12/blog/posts/fractal-dimension.md

 date: 2016-02-07T21:25:00-08:00
 ---

-Most of us are comfortable with the usual notion of _dimension_.
+Most of us are comfortable with the usual notion of <i>dimension</i>.
 We live in three-dimensional space, and we can easily picture one-dimensional lines and two-dimensional planes.
 Higher-dimensional spaces are much harder to visualize, but the generalization at least makes sense.
 Now what could it possibly mean to say that a space has 1.26186 dimensions?

 One valid answer would be, "Nothing."
 Just because you can write it down doesn't mean it is meaningful.
 It would make just as much sense to talk about _green_ dimensions, as far as the mathematical definitions are concerned.
-It may be exciting to imagine a mysterious world between the familiar dimensions, but you could argue that whatever 1.26186 belongs to is a separate definition, even if we want to use the word _dimension_.
+It may be exciting to imagine a mysterious world between the familiar dimensions, but you could argue that whatever 1.26186 belongs to is a separate definition, even if we want to use the word <i>dimension</i>.

 To this imaginary, skeptical, pedantic reader, I grant all this.
 I am being a bit disingenuous when I talk about fractional dimensions, because they refer to a different property.
 There is no 2.5th dimension, in the sense that a vector cannot have 2.5 components.
 That being said, these fractional dimensions I want to talk about -- _fractal_ dimensions, actually -- are closely related to the ordinary concept of dimensions.
 They arise when we try to assign a topological dimension to fractal curves.